Doctors Note Logo

 Low WBC Count?
 Why Your Immune System Is Failing & Medically Approved Next Steps

-Low WBC counts (leukopenia) can be temporary and treatable or signal deeper problems; common causes include recent viral illness, medications including chemotherapy, autoimmune disease, vitamin B12 or folate deficiency, bone marrow disorders, and spleen trapping, and it is most urgent if neutrophils are very low or you develop a fever.
+Low white blood cell counts (leukopenia) may be temporary or indicate a deeper issue.
+Common causes include recent viral infections, medications like chemotherapy, autoimmune diseases, vitamin B12 or folate deficiency, bone marrow disorders, and spleen sequestration.
+Leukopenia becomes urgent when neutrophils are very low or a fever develops.

 answer background